 We have sustained operating losses since inception and expect such losses to continue over the next several years.
-We believe our existing cash and cash equivalents at March 31, 2011, will be sufficient to fund all of our debt repayment obligations, our forecasted research and development expenses and our fixed contractual obligations over the next 12 months.
-However, we will need to successfully complete one or more additional financing transactions and/or corporate partnerships in the near-term; otherwise, we will not have sufficient cash or other liquidity to fund our operations as currently conducted and staffed for the following 12 months, which raises substantial doubt as to our ability to continue as a going concern.
-The accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern.
-If adequate funds are not available, we will be required to delay, reduce the scope of or terminate one or more of our product development programs and relinquish some or all rights to product candidates.
-In parallel, we would be required to implement another reduction-in-force, implement additional cost reduction measures related to compensation and employee benefits, and reduce our professional fees and travel spend to minimize operating costs, to offset the lack of available funding.
+We believe our existing cash and cash equivalents at June 30, 2011, will be sufficient through June 30, 2012, to fund our forecasted research and development expenses and our fixed contractual obligations; however, we will be required to implement another reduction-in-force unless we complete one or more additional financing transactions and/or corporate partnerships by the first quarter of 2012.
+Although there can be no assurances given, should we successfully raise cash, we would then re-assess the necessity to further down-size the company.
+On the other hand, if adequate funds are not available, we will be required to delay, reduce the scope of or terminate one or more of our product development programs and relinquish some or all rights to product candidates, all of which would raise substantial doubt as to our ability to continue as a going concern.
+As of June 30, 2011, the accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern.